ANAHKÓLION

 INTRODUCTION

-Before we delve into the content of the Eras and Times, it is essential to understand how they are arranged in the worlds.
-First and foremost, when we refer to worlds, we are actually talking about continents and not separate "other worlds" per se.
-However, there is one exception to this rule when we discuss the Laienürimim, the Dark Portals, or where they lead, then we are indeed referring to another world.
-Therefore, with the exception mentioned, we can say that there are six worlds – ANAHKÓLION, ANATHURILIS, ERNATHURILIS, ERNTHYS, DNATHIRIUM, and ERNT-NADOR – governed by the Eras and Times.
-Another important distinction to be made relates directly to the difference between what the Eras are and how they are composed, and how the Times are formed.
-It is important to explain that each Era is given a name relative to a continuous moment or event that endures throughout the Times with significant significance.
-Similarly, the same applies to the Times, as each one is named according to a predominant event.
+Before we delve into the content of the Eras and Times, it is essential to understand how they are arranged across the worlds.
+First, when we refer to "worlds," we are actually speaking of continents rather than entirely separate realms.
+However, there is one exception to this rule: when discussing the Laienürimim, the Dark Portals, or where they lead, we are indeed referring to an entirely different world.
+Thus, aside from this exceptional case, we can consider six worlds – ANAHKÓLION, ANATHURILIS, ERNATHURILIS, ERNTHYS, DNATHIRIUM, and ERNT-NADOR – governed by Eras and Times.
+Another crucial distinction pertains to what constitutes an Era versus a Time and how each is structured.
+It’s important to clarify that each Era is named for a moment or lasting event of significant importance that endures throughout its Times.
+The same applies to the Times, with each one named in reference to a major occurrence.

 COMPOSITION OF THE ERAS AND TIMES

-One Time in Anahkólion, or even in Ernt-nador, is composed of several Cycles.
-The Cycles, in turn, are composed of winter and summer.
-However, compared to the Gregorian Calendar, the Cycles in Anahkólion have about 19 months and a few days, while the Cycles in Ernt-nador have 14 months and a few days.
-The Cycles already existed in the period called BEFORE THE FIRST ERA, but they were not counted.
-The counting of Cycles in Anahkólion began long after they were already living in the period of the First Era of Anahkólion.
-This was done and confirmed by the First Wizard, Yondar, after a long period of study.
-According to the understanding of Hísthalar Yondar, the need for time counting arose to establish the average lifespan of humans and to record the events that occurred throughout the Eras.
-The Eras, on the other hand, were composed of one or several Times.
-Thus, an Era could be shorter or longer than another, with no linearity or standard in its composition, only requiring the existence of a Time.
-The same occurred with Ernt-nador, but as there was already a prior study and understanding, after the recording by Cycles, counting was done through the Lunar Calendar and, much later, the Calendar of Ernt-nador, the Known World.
-It is important to highlight that the worlds of Anahkólion, Anathurilis, Ernathurilis, and Ernthys have always relied on the time counting by Cycles of Anahkólion, with nineteen months, while Ernt-nador had its own form of counting by smaller Cycles of fourteen months, not nineteen.
-And as mentioned before, the calendars were created later.
-Due to this mismatched time counting among these worlds, many events that occurred in a specific Era for Ernt-nador may not precisely fit into a determined Time of an Era in Anahkólion.
-Making these associations or comparisons runs the risk of lacking accuracy.
-It is important to emphasize that, even though the earliest records of Ernt-nador show some agreement of events from the Fifth Era of Anahkólion onwards, there is strong evidence that Ernt-nador received descendants of the Lineages of Anahkólion since the Second Era of Anahkólion.
-But since there was no time recording, only factual information, it is not possible to determine when these events occurred, only that they did happen.
-To keep the story interesting, we will not discuss all ten Eras of Anahkólion.
-If we were to talk about all ten Eras, we would reveal many details that would uncover plots and secrets dating back to the period called Before the First Era of Anahkólion.
-Therefore, we will initially speak broadly about the first three Eras, keeping the mysteries, plots, betrayals, and destinies of all the characters and kingdoms of Anahkólion, Anathurilis, Ernathurilis, and Ernthys.
-With the publication of The Wizards War series books, more content about the Eras and Times of Anahkólion will be revealed in its entirety.
-With this understanding, we can proceed and comprehend how everything unfolded from the beginning.
+A Time in Anahkólion, or even Ernt-nador, is made up of several Cycles.
+Each Cycle is divided into winter and summer.
+However, in comparison to the Gregorian Calendar, Anahkólion’s Cycles span about 19 months and some additional days, while Ernt-nador’s Cycles consist of 14 months and a few extra days.
+The Cycles existed during the period known as BEFORE THE FIRST ERA, yet they were not counted.
+The counting of Cycles in Anahkólion began much later, once they were well into the First Era of Anahkólion.
+This practice was established by the First Wizard, Yondar, after extensive study.
+According to Hísthalar Yondar’s understanding, tracking time was necessary to establish the average lifespan of men and to record significant events throughout the Eras.
+The Eras, in turn, comprised one or several Times.
+Thus, an Era could be shorter or longer than another, with no linearity or set standard in its structure, only the existence of at least one Time was required.
+The same was true for Ernt-nador, yet, with prior study and understanding, the Cycle count gave way to tracking by the Lunar Calendar, and much later, the Ernt-nador Calendar for the Known World.
+It’s important to note that the worlds of Anahkólion, Anathurilis, Ernathurilis, and Ernthys always measured time by Anahkólion’s Cycles, each lasting nineteen months, whereas Ernt-nador used a separate Cycle system of fourteen months instead of nineteen.
+As previously mentioned, calendars were created later on.
+Due to the varied methods of timekeeping across these worlds, events that occurred in a given Era for Ernt-nador may not align precisely with a corresponding Time in an Era of Anahkólion.
+Attempting to correlate or compare events can pose a risk of inaccuracy.
+Even though early records from Ernt-nador show a degree of alignment beginning with the Fifth Era of Anahkólion, there is strong evidence that Ernt-nador received descendants of Anahkólion’s Lineages as early as the Second Era of Anahkólion.
+However, without a time-based record, only an account of occurrences, precise dating is not possible, though the events themselves are known to have taken place.
+To keep the story intriguing, we won’t cover all ten Eras of Anahkólion.
+Speaking about each Era in detail would reveal too many twists and secrets that span back to the period known as Before the First Era of Anahkólion.
+For now, we’ll discuss the first three Eras broadly, keeping the mysteries, betrayals, and destinies of the characters and kingdoms in Anahkólion, Anathurilis, Ernathurilis, and Ernthys intact.
+With the release of the The Wizards' War series, more about Anahkólion’s Eras and Times will be unveiled in full.
+With this foundational understanding, we can proceed to grasp how everything unfolded from the very beginning.

 THE CREATION

-Creation is considered the beginning of everything.
-It is the moment when the worlds and the gods were created.
-The first god to be created was Thuror, and subsequently, the other nineteen gods were created all at once.
-Together, they composed the High Council of the Gods of Naumathar, located in the Castle of Light on Mount Naumathar.
-After a long time since the creation of the gods, Naumathar conferred power and assisted the gods in creating humans and their respective lineages.
-Three lineages were created, classified by importance and functionality in the world: the First, Second, and Third Lineages.
-Each lineage had one or more purposes in the world, although this has changed over time.
-Each god had the duty and obligation to take care of their lineage, assisting the First Man of the lineage and monitoring the progress and development of each one.
-However, much happened between the period of the Gods' Creation known as Before the First Era and the Creation of the First Men's Lineages, which marks the beginning of the First Era.
-It is important to note that, even though time was not counted throughout the period known as Before the First Era, such counting also did not occur at the beginning of the First Era.
-This fact occurred long after the emergence of Yondar.
-What matters to emphasize is that, even without the counting, time was recorded and classified in a line of events that marked the gods and Anahkólion.
-And, of course, later, the humans.
-Thus, the period called by many as "Before the First Era" has the occurrence of many events, such as the creation of the Koluns-kand, Thuoroms, Argonas, and Gontthers and their Arlierocs by the gods.
-It was the period when the gods fought against various creatures that roamed all the worlds.
-The Acrons were imprisoned in the Fortress of Thorcranom.
-On the other hand, it was also when Omnathar captured some Gontthers and their Arlierocs and, in secret, transformed them into creatures that came to be called Thorens and Ardolerocs.
-The Gontthers and their beasts were sought in every corner of the worlds and were never found.
-What Naumathar did not know or suspect was that Omnathar had future plans that completely went against what was planned for the worlds, gods, and subsequently, humans.
-And the plan was already being put into practice.
-Hidden from the world, and especially from Naumathar, Omnathar carried out all his "creations," which were actually transformations of existing creatures, in complete darkness.
-Shortly before, upon discovering that Naumathar could not see anything in the darkness, Omnathar found his advantage.
+Creation is regarded as the beginning of all things, the moment when worlds and gods were brought into existence.
+Thuror was the first god created, followed soon by the simultaneous creation of nineteen other gods.
+Together, they formed the High Council of the Gods of Naumathar, seated within the Castle of Light on Mount Naumathar.
+After the gods’ creation, Naumathar endowed them with power, guiding them in the formation of humankind and their respective lineages.
+Three lineages emerged, classified by their importance and role in the world: the First, Second, and Third Lineages.
+Each was created with distinct purposes, though these would evolve over time.
+Each god was tasked with overseeing their lineage, assisting the First Man of each line and monitoring the progress and development of their descendants.
+Many events took place between the creation of the gods, during what is known as the period Before the First Era, and the creation of the Lineages of the First Men, which marks the beginning of the First Era.
+It’s worth noting that while time was not formally counted throughout the period termed Before the First Era, it also wasn’t tracked immediately during the First Era’s beginning.
+This practice only began much later, after the emergence of Yondar.
+However, even without a time count, events were recorded and organized into a timeline of significant moments that shaped the gods, Anahkólion, and eventually humankind.
+Consequently, the era referred to by many as "Before the First Era" witnessed a multitude of events, including the creation of the Koluns-kand, the Thuoroms, the Argonas, and the Gontthers along with their Arlierocs by the gods.
+It was a time when the gods battled various creatures that roamed across all worlds.
+The Acrons were imprisoned in the Fortress of Thorcranom during this era.
+Conversely, it was also when Omnathar secretly captured some Gontthers and their Arlierocs, transforming them into beings that would be known as Thorens and Ardolerocs.
+The Gontthers and their beasts were sought after throughout the realms but were never found.
+What Naumathar did not know, or suspect, was that Omnathar had plans that completely contradicted the intended fate of the worlds, the gods, and eventually, humanity.
+These plans were already being set into motion.
+Hidden from the world, and especially from Naumathar, Omnathar conducted all his "creations," which were in fact transformations of existing creatures, in the deepest darkness.
+Not long before, having discovered that Naumathar could see nothing in the shadows, Omnathar found his advantage.
 Thus, he created the realm of Darkness in Anathurilis.
-It was during this period that disagreements arose between some gods, Thuror and Naumathar, regarding the Acrons.
-The disagreements were related to the release of the Acrons from the Fortress of Thorcranom, where they had been imprisoned in the period Before the First Era.
-What no one knew or suspected was that such "disagreements'' did not simply happen, but were created.
+It was during this time that disagreements arose between certain gods, particularly Thuror and Naumathar, concerning the Acrons.
+These disagreements revolved around the release of the Acrons from the Fortress of Thorcranom, where they had been imprisoned since the period of Before the First Era.
+What no one knew or suspected was that these "disagreements" were not mere accidents; they were orchestrated.
 Their creator: Omnathar.
-As complex as the situation was, the liberation of the Acrons eventually happened.
-The decision was made to prevent Mount Naumathar from collapsing and the alliance between the gods of Anahkólion from falling apart.
-And this resulted in the arrival of the Acrons to Ácrole, located within the domains of the region of Mount Naumathar but outside the vicinity of the Castle of Light, situated further to the East.
-Shortly thereafter, or perhaps not long after at all, the First War erupted, involving the Gods and the Acrons, along with their armies.
-What Naumathar and Thuror didn't know was that, silently and stealthily, Omnathar was behind it all.
-Without Naumathar being able to see through the darkness, Omnathar worked slowly and silently in the realm of Darkness.
-Frustrated with everything that was happening, Naumathar tried to find Omnathar to seek assistance, unaware that part of the blame for the problems he was facing lay with Omnathar, but he found nothing.
-Omnathar was hidden in the depths of the realm of Darkness, in the far North of the western tip of Anathurilis.
+Although the situation was complex, the release of the Acrons eventually took place.
+The decision was made to prevent the collapse of Mount Naumathar and to avoid the downfall of the alliance among the gods of Anahkólion.
+This led to the Acrons’ arrival in the Ácrole, located within the domain of Mount Naumathar, but away from the proximity of the Castle of Light, situated further to the East.
+Shortly after, perhaps not long at all, the First War erupted, involving the Gods and the Acrons, along with their armies.
+What Naumathar and Thuror did not know was that, silently and stealthily, Omnathar was orchestrating all of this.
+While Naumathar could see nothing through the darkness, Omnathar worked slowly and quietly within the realm of Darkness.
+Unsettled by everything that was happening, Naumathar sought to find Omnathar for assistance, unaware that part of the blame for the troubles he was facing lay with Omnathar.
+Yet, he found nothing.
+Omnathar remained hidden in the depths of the realm of Darkness, at the far North of the western tip of Anathurilis.

 MOMENT OF CREATION OF NAUMATHAR AND OMNATHAR